Danielhongjin/AOH2R/README.md

 ## Setup
 1. Plop the contents into your Steam\steamapps\common\dota 2 beta folder, wherever that is.
 2. Install dota 2 tools.
 3. Figure out how to get this thing to launch.
-(I recall it involved going into content\dota_addons\attackcopy\maps and opening attackonhero.vmap with the tools)
+Iit involved going into content\dota_addons\attackcopy\maps and opening attackonhero.vmap with the tools hammer editor to build and playtest.)
 4. Experience the sheer absurdity of how badly I coded back in the day.

 ## Where Some Things Are